gameplaycolor/gameplaycolor/readme.md

 ### Beta

-1. Icon
-2. Initial walk-through for people adding the application
-3. Landscape support
+1. Landscape support
-4. Fix the bug with the dpad
+2. Fix the bug with the dpad

-4. Delete files which have been removed from Google Drive
+3. Delete files which have been removed from Google Drive
-5. Ignore files in the Trash
+4. Ignore files in the Trash
-6. Update the details of the items in the cache
+5. Update the details of the items in the cache
-7. Should we always show all items in the cache but only let users select downloaded ones when offline?
+6. Should we always show all items in the cache but only let users select downloaded ones when offline?
-8. Disable saving for the time being
+7. Disable saving for the time being
-9. Show loading text when the game list is loading
+8. Show loading text when the game list is loading
-10. Show some hint text when the game list is empty
+9. Show some hint text when the game list is empty

 ### Gamma